Modena

 Across the street from the Palazzo dei Musei, you can see the old Modena Hospital built by Duke Francis the Third for the city and used as a hospital until 2005.
 Today the building is used to host art exhibits.

 Antonio Scarpa built the Anatomical Theatre between December 1773 and January 1775.
 Then, Scarpa inaugurated it on January 25th, 1775.
-Additionally, the “Universita Degli Studi” paid for the building, and the “Opera Pia Generale de Poveri” provided the infrastructure.
+The “Universita Degli Studi” paid for the building, and the “Opera Pia Generale de Poveri” provided the infrastructure.

 Furthermore, Lorenzo Tosci handled the design and oversaw its development.
 Interestingly, the Anatomy Theatre in Padua was a very similar building.
 For example, it featured a full elliptical amphitheater, although lower and broader than the one in Padua.

-You may see the Anatomical Theatre in Modena Italy on Fridays between 3 pm-7:30 pm and on Saturday & Sunday from 10 am – 7:30 pm.
+You may see the Anatomical Theatre in Modena on Fridays between 3 pm-7:30 pm and on Saturdays & Sundays from 10 am – 7:30 pm.
 The entrance is free.

 The Historic Pharmacy